exitnode/esm2markdown/README.md

 ## Requirements

-This tool requires lxml (https://github.com/lxml/lxml) Under Debian you can install it with "sudo apt-get install python3-lxml"
+This tool requires lxml (https://github.com/lxml/lxml).
+On Debian you can install it with "sudo apt-get install python3-lxml"

 ## Usage